The Point Solution Trap

 What to Look For

-Privacy and governance.
+- Privacy and governance.
 Workforce data is sensitive.
-The platform must support role-based access controls, data anonymization for aggregate analysis, and compliance with relevant regulations (GDPR, CCPA, etc.).
+The platform must support role-based access controls, data anonymization for aggregate analysis, and compliance with evolving global privacy frameworks — including GDPR, the CPRA, and the growing body of US state-level privacy legislation.

 The Case for Integration Over Addition

-The next time someone proposes adding another point solution to your HR technology stack, ask: “Will this create another data silo, or will it connect to our existing data?”
-The answer should inform your decision.
+The next time someone proposes adding another point solution to the HR technology stack, ask: “Will this create another data silo, or will it connect to our existing data?”
+The answer should inform the decision.

-The future of HR technology isn’t more tools — it’s smarter connections between the tools you already have.
+The future of HR technology isn’t more tools — it’s smarter connections between the tools already in place.
 Organizations that embrace this shift, moving from fragmented to unified, will make better workforce decisions, faster, with more confidence.